MajesticDx/arduinoMatrixEvader/README.md

 # arduinoMatrixEvader
 Arduino game where you need to evade blocks on a 8x8 Matrix

+NOT OPTIMISED FOR USAGE.
+THIS IS JUST A UPLOAD FOR DEMONSTRATION.
+I made this in school and it isn't well written or made for share.
+Keep this in mind!

 RUN MatrixMundliche.ino

 **CHANGE WIFI IN MATRIXMUNDLICHE TO YOURS!!!**